Decoupling Perception from Reasoning for Hallucination-Resistant Video Understanding: Experiment

+\textbf{SOTA Results:} Overall, our Video-DPL achieves a significant average improvement in both the 3B and 7B parameter scales, as shown in Tab.~\ref{tab:main}.
+The gains are particularly pronounced for 3B models.
+This suggests that improving perception reliability is especially beneficial for weaker models.
+At the 7B scale, Video-DPL also achieves consistent improvements.
+On Video-Holmes, it outperforms all open-source models, and it achieves the second-best performance on several other reasoning benchmarks.
+Notably, although our model is not trained with explicit object localization supervision, it still achieves strong performance on VSI-Bench.
+This result suggests that improving perception reliability can transfer to spatial reasoning tasks without dedicated localization supervision.

-\textbf{Data Efficient:} While achieving the best performance, Video-PLR demonstrates excellent data efficiency.
-In the comparison at the 7B scale, our model only used a total of 34K cold starts and 6K for RL.
-The sampling for RL was 8 times in all cases, which can be approximately equivalent to the training consumption of 8 times the cold start.
-So, except for Time-R1, all the other models used far more training consumption than ours.
-Video-RFT and VideoChatR1 are approximately 2 times ours, Video-R1 is about 3 times ours, and VideoChat-R1.5 is close to 8 times ours.
-It should be noted that although we only used 0.5K of VTG training data, the effect has exceeded that of TimeR1 trained with 2.5K data in TVG-Bench.
+\textbf{Data Efficient:} While achieving the best performance, Video-DPL demonstrates excellent data efficiency.
+In the comparison at the 7B scale, our model uses only 34K samples for cold-start training and 7K samples for RL.
+Except for Time-R1, all other models require substantially more training data.
+For example, Rewatch-R1 uses about $7\times$ more training data than our method.
+It is noteworthy that although we only used 0.5K VTG training data, the performance has already surpassed that of TimeR1 trained with 2.5K data over 5 epochs in TVG-Bench.